The OMT Renaissance: Why Hands-On Treatment Is Having a Comeback

 Why the Concierge Model Makes OMT Work Better

 The OMT renaissance is not just a research story.
 It is a practice model story.
-The physicians seeing the best outcomes are the ones who have rebuilt their practices around the kind of care OMT requires — and that patients increasingly demand.
+The physicians seeing the best outcomes are the ones who have rebuilt their practices around the kind of care OMT requires and that patients increasingly demand.
+The 2026 FOMCD competency revision reflects this momentum.
+It formally embeds osteopathic principles across all seven board exam domains and raises the training standard for every DO in the country.

 Ready to experience OMT without the assembly line?